Tcarlos/Linux-Knowledge-Base/NOTES.md

 **NOTES DE 15th**

+[16:33]

+Couldnt create snapshots of a thin volume designated LV, but could do it with a normal LV.
+The LXC thin volume is snapshottable however.
+Review with Richard and/or see how to create a thin pool under the DRBD that is availbe for snapshots, if needed at all.

         LXC1        <--- VPS thinpool that is available for snapshots

         VPSthinpool <--- Thinpool for LXC clients (designated LV)